‘Bold And The Beautiful’ Spoilers For Tuesday, June 12: Wyatt & Katie Share Bittersweet Moment

 — Bold & The Beautiful (@BandB_CBS) May 7, 2018

 At some level, this must have affected their relationship.
-Initially, Wyatt was shocked when Katie told him to keep quiet about what he knew, he thought that Katie shared his same value of honesty.
+Initially, Wyatt was shocked when Katie told him to keep quiet about what he knew; he thought that Katie shared his same value of honesty.
 On the other hand, Katie could feel that she cannot trust Wyatt’s word, even though she later told him that he did the right thing.
 This entire situation placed their relationship under strain, and therefore it should come as no surprise when Bold and the Beautiful spoilers, via Soap Hub, indicates that “Suppressed emotions bubble to the surface leading to more heartache for the duo.”

 This engagement is officially off. #Watie #BoldandBeautiful pic.twitter.com/ktemo4hWzd